Self-Dual $\nu=1$ Bosonic Quantum Hall State in Mixed Dimensional QED: Review of Self-Dual Mix-Dimensional QED

 Identities similar to Eqs.~\eqref{result123} are explicitly found in Ref.~\cite{Donos2017}, where hydrodynamics equipped with bulk electromagnetic duality is studied.
-In the context of the AdS${}_4$/CFT${}_3$ correspondence, similar results, but with different numerical factors are found in Ref.~\cite{PhysRevD.76.106012}.
+In the context of holographic duality, similar results, but with different numerical factors, are found in Ref.~\cite{PhysRevD.76.106012}.

 Equations \eqref{result123} become much more restrictive when a self-dual structure is present.
-Let us now consider the self-dual value $e^2=4\pi p$ and self-dual configuration $\nu = \pm p^{-1}$, and for simplicity we consider response at infinite wavelength and finite frequency.
+Let us now consider the self-dual value $e^2=4\pi p$ and self-dual configuration $\nu = \pm p^{-1}$, and for simplicity we consider the response at infinite wavelength and finite frequency.
 The conductivity tensor $\sigma$, due to rotational invariance, must have the form

 Under duality, since $\nu$ flips sign, $\sigma$ changes to its transpose.
 For instance, $\tilde{\sigma} = \sigma^T$.
-Consequently, we can further simplify Eqs.~(\ref{result123}) and conclude that
+Consequently, we can further simplify Eqs.~(\ref{result123}) and conclude that \